shekhar-patil/shekhar-patil.github.io/blog/2025-11-05-distroless-container/index.md

 }
 ```

-This approach made each container self-contained and completely distroless-friendly.
+This made each container self-contained and fully distroless-compatible.

 ---

-### 2. Using Init Containers for Legacy Tasks
+### Using Init Containers for Legacy Tasks

-Some older scripts were too complex to rewrite immediately.
+Some older scripts were too complex to rewrite right away.
-In those cases, I used **Kubernetes init containers** (based on lightweight images like Alpine or Debian) to handle:
+For those, I used **Kubernetes init containers** (based on lightweight images like Alpine or Debian) to handle:

 * Database migrations
 * Configuration setup
-* Any one-time startup logic
+* Any one-time initialization logic

-After the init containers completed, the main service ran in the distroless container.
+After the init container finished, the main service ran inside the **distroless container**.
-This hybrid approach made the transition much smoother.
+This hybrid approach helped us migrate gradually without blocking releases.

 ---

-### 3. Debugging Without a Shell
+### Debugging Without a Shell

-Debugging was one of the biggest challenges initially.
-My usual “`docker exec` into the pod” workflow no longer worked.
+Debugging was initially tough.
+The usual “`docker exec` into the pod” approach no longer worked.

-What helped:
+Here’s what helped:

-* Running **debug tools** in separate ephemeral containers (`kubectl debug`)
+* Running **debug tools** inside ephemeral containers (`kubectl debug`)
-* Writing **structured logs** with clear log levels
+* Adding **structured logs** with proper log levels
-* Adding proper **readiness and liveness probes**
+* Setting up **readiness and liveness probes** for better observability

-Over time, I began relying more on observability and logs instead of manual inspection.
+Eventually, I relied less on manual debugging and more on telemetry and metrics.

 ---

-### 4. Multi-Stage Docker Builds
+### Multi-Stage Docker Builds

-Here’s an example of a typical multi-stage Dockerfile after migration:
+Here’s a typical multi-stage Dockerfile I used after migration:

 ```dockerfile
 # Stage 1: Build the binary